ss889/is373/Containerization-in-the-industry.md

 - **Spotify**: Uses containers to deploy microservices.
 - **Microsoft**: Uses containers in **Azure Kubernetes Service (AKS)**.

-These companies leverage containers to improve agility, efficiency, and scalability in their operations.
+These companies leverage containers to improve their operations' agility, efficiency, and scalability.